 The bookstore's success happened almost immediately, and is partly down to its perfect location, in the heart of the Peak District, which is easily accessed from cities and towns including Manchester, Birmingham, Leeds, Derby, Nottingham, Sheffield, Chesterfield.

 The popularity of the surrounding towns of Buxton, Ashbourne, Bakewell and Matlock, as well as the many outdoor attractions of the Peak District and Staffordshire Moorland, make High Peak Bookstore and Café an ideal location, and a destination on its own merits.

-In the summer of 2016, the bookstore saw a key change, as David McPhie stepped back to semi-retire, handing responsibility over to daughter Louise, who had been working as a teacher.
-Benefiting from the same energy and creative imagination that motivated her father, Louise has embraced this opportunity, and has already made big changes to secure a bright future for the bookshop.
+In the summer of 2016, the bookstore saw a key change, as David McPhie stepped back to semi-retire, handing responsibility over to daughter Louisa, who had been working as a teacher.
+Benefiting from the same energy and creative imagination that motivated her father, Louisa has embraced this opportunity, and has already made big changes to secure a bright future for the bookshop.

 2017 has already seen further exciting changes, including the opening of our new kitchen to serve light meals at lunchtimes.
 Perhaps most noticeable is our change of name.
 We are now called 'High Peak Bookstore and Café', which more accurately defines the broader geographical and cultural position our customers recognise we occupy.

 We'll keep our website updated with the latest news and events from High Peak Bookstore and Café, so make sure you bookmark us, follow us on social media such as Facebook, Twitter and Instagram, and of course visit us soon.